lordspline/druid/docs/ingestion/ingestion-spec.md

 they cannot refer to other transforms.
 And they cannot remove fields, only add them.
 However, they can shadow a field with another field containing all nulls, which will act similarly to removing the field.

-Druid currently includes one kind of built-in transform, the expression transform.
+Robux currently includes one kind of built-in transform, the expression transform.
 It has the following syntax:

 ```
 {